Prajnamita-Lodh/Customer-Rating-and-Loyalty-Analysis/README.md

 *Your mission is to create an analytical report that identifies the key factors influencing customer satisfaction and loyalty across different regions, customer demographics, and support experiences.*
 #### *Key questions to guide your analysis:*

-*What are the main factors contributing to high vs. low satisfaction scores?*
+*a) What are the main factors contributing to high vs. low satisfaction scores?*

-*Are certain customer segments (by age, gender, group) more loyal than others?*
+*b) Are certain customer segments (by age, gender, group) more loyal than others?*

-*Which locations (cities or states) report consistently high or low satisfaction scores?*
+*c)  Locations (cities or states) report consistently high or low satisfaction scores?*

-*Does contacting customer support negatively impact satisfaction?*
+*d) Does contacting customer support negatively impact satisfaction?*

-*How do factors like “Price” or “Product Variety” influence customer loyalty?*
+*e) How do factors like “Price” or “Product Variety” influence customer loyalty?*

-*Do repeat purchasers report higher satisfaction compared to one-time buyers?*
+*f) Do repeat purchasers report higher satisfaction compared to one-time buyers?*

-*Are there regional clusters of highly loyal or dissatisfied customers based on location data?*
+*g) Are there regional clusters of highly loyal or dissatisfied customers based on location data?*

-*What is the relationship between loyalty level and satisfaction score?*
+*h) What is the relationship between loyalty level and satisfaction score?*

-*Do specific demographic groups favor certain satisfaction factors (e.g., Packaging vs. Price)?*
+*i) Do specific demographic groups favor certain satisfaction factors (e.g., Packaging vs. Price)?*

 ## Files Included: